nauaneed/PyDNS/README.md

 # PyDNS
-Direct Numerical Simulation of Fluid Flow Using Python
+Direct Numerical Simulation of Fluid Flow with Direct Forcing IBM Using Python

 ## Requisites
 1. Python3